 Approval and Payment of Expenses: The Accountant is responsible for payment of expenses.
 All invoices and other requests for payment of previously authorized expenses must be reviewed and approved for payment by the Executive Presbyter, or if they are unavailable, the Treasurer, before payment may be issued.
 The Executive Presbyter's expenses shall be approved by the Treasurer and the Treasurer's expenses should be approved by the Executive Presbyter.
-However, budgeted expenses of a routine and recurring nature, such as Board of Pensions payments, need not be reviewed and individually approved as long as the schedule of such payments has been approved in advance.
-Furthermore, neither the Executive Presbyter nor the Treasurer may approve their own expenses.
+However, budgeted expenses of a routine and recurring nature, such as Board of Pensions payments, need not be reviewed and individually approved as long as the schedule of such payments has been approve their own expenses.